 I have significant experience in working with safeguarding issues and supervising counsellors and other practitioners working with children and young people in high risk situations, including those involved in child sexual exploitation (CSE), those affected by trauma and those with suicidal thoughts.

-I also provide supervision to practitioners working in other organiations such as youth services, sexual health services and domestic abuse services.
+I also provide supervision to practitioners working in other organisations such as youth services, sexual health services, domestic abuse services, children's charities, CSE services and sexual abuse counselling services.

 I specialise in working with male sexual abuse and have significant experience in working with men and boys affected by rape, sexual abuse, sexual assaults and sexual violence.
 I have over eight years experience of managing a male only sexual exploitation service and in supporting boys and men at risk of, or who have experienced sexual exploitation and abuse.
 I am also an experienced trainer and public speaker addressing male sexual abuse on a national level.

 As a survivor of abuse I know personally and professionally how males often find it particularly difficult to ask for help and seek counselling.
 This is due to old fashioned gender stereotypes and perceived ideas about what it means to male.
 During childhood and adolescence boys are often given messages about how they should and shouldn't behave e.g. 'man up,' 'don't cry,' 'grow a pair,' 'be a big man.'
 These messages often shape a boy's idea of their masculinity, what it means to be male and how they need to behave as a man.
 This can result in boys becoming men who think they need to respond to problems by expressing violence and/or suppressing emotions.